JhonFac/bot_backen_Tusdatos/api-python/README.md

 - Clone or Fork the project.
 - Copy **.env.example** to **.env**.
 It will be used as environment variables source.
-- Inside Docker/app folders of ecommerce-service and delivery-services:
+- Inside Docker/app folders of casos-service and delivery-services:
 * Copy **.env.example** to **.env**.
 It will be used as environment variables source.

 Run ```docker-compose``` command inside **docker-python** folder.